sbaby171/mlhq-kg-mac/README.md

 # mlhq-kg-mac
-Project for builiing Agent Flow with Knowledge Graphs on MAC M4 Pro
+Project for builiing Agent Flow with Knowledge Graphs on MAC M4 Pro (and some API stuff)

+**NOTE** Most of the inspiration for this project came from here (https://github.com/PeterGriffinJin/Graph-CoT/tree/main) and some of the code related to GraphAgent were taken from there - but updated for my needs.

 # Current Issues: